dsfantasyleague/dsfantasyleague.github.io/_posts/2021-09-03-scoring-settings.md

 Playoffs will be re-seeded (Highest seeded team always plays lowest seed).

 ## Disclaimer
-_Rules and settings are not final and subject to change.
+_I may have missed something.
+Rules and settings are not final and subject to change.
 I'm not perfect._